2-3/polkadot/README.md

 1. First you need to install the package "markdown" with raco: `raco pkg install markdown`
 2. Now you should take a look at `polkadot.rkt` and change the configuration variables to your liking.
-3. There's no further setup required, just write your documents and run the damn thing.
+3. There's no further setup required, just write your documents and run the thing.

 ##Usage
 At start polkadot will index all files in `documents/`.